 - It enhances brickwork and various masonry.

-- This mortar has constant prime quality and colour of the mortar.
+- This mortar has constant prime quality and color of the mortar.

-- Mortars might be re-worked for up to 24 hours.
+- These mortars might be re-worked for up to 24 hours.

 Disadvantages of Lime Mortar: